 my occupation is now of the most unpleasant nature, negotiating and jobbing with the most corrupt people under heaven…I despise and hate myself every hour for engaging in such dirty work

-Their endeavours were successful and on 15th January 1800, after a very lively debate and accompanied by street fighting in Dublin, the bill was passed with a majority of 60 by the Irish Parliament.
-The Union was also ratified by the British parliament and on 1st January 1801 the two kingdoms joined together becoming The United Kingdom of Great Britain and Ireland.
+Their endeavors were successful and on 15th January 1800, after a very lively debate and accompanied by street fighting in Dublin, the bill was passed with a majority of 60 by the Irish Parliament.
+The Union was also ratified by the British parliament and on 1st January 1801, the two kingdoms joined together becoming The United Kingdom of Great Britain and Ireland.

 - Irish Nationalism: A History of its Roots.
 Cronin S. Dublin: Academy 1980

 - The Course of Irish History.
 T.W.
 Mooody and F.X.
 Martin.
 Mercier Press Revised and Enlarged Edition 2001.

 - A History of Ireland in 250 Episodes.
 Jonathan Bardon.
 Gill Macmillan Ltd Dublin 2009 4.
 The History of Ireland (Teach Yourself).
 F.J.M Madden.
 The McGraw-Hill Companies, Inc. 2007